octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 11

-What is defined inside a smart contract?
+What is defined inside a smart contract's code?

 <ExamCheckbox name="100" isCorrect="true">The type of the storage variables</ExamCheckbox>
 <ExamCheckbox name="101" isCorrect="false">The balance of the contract</ExamCheckbox>
 <ExamCheckbox name="102" isCorrect="false">The value of the entrypoints</ExamCheckbox>
-<ExamCheckbox name="103" isCorrect="true">The type of the entrypoints</ExamCheckbox>
+<ExamCheckbox name="103" isCorrect="false">The type of the entrypoints</ExamCheckbox>
 <ExamCheckbox name="104" isCorrect="false">The fixed size of the storage</ExamCheckbox>
 <ExamCheckbox name="105" isCorrect="true">The code of the smart contract</ExamCheckbox>
 <ExamCheckbox name="106" isCorrect="false">The list of users allowed to call the smart contract</ExamCheckbox>